How Funding Works: Research-Stream Programs

 Funding for Research-Stream Programs

 Securing adequate funding for your studies is an essential component of successfully completing your graduate degree.
-There are numerous programs in place to ensure you thrive during your time at the University of Toronto.
+There are numerous programs in place to ensure you thrive during your time at the University of Toronto .
+Graduate students are encouraged to seek funding opportunities by applying for major scholarships and by seeking out Teaching Assistant and Research Assistant opportunities.
 We understand that graduate student support is crucial to help our research-stream master’s and PhD students offset the cost of their education, earn income during their graduate studies, and serve as an important tool to recruit the best graduate students globally.

 Variation in both Base Funding and Actual Income is related to Faculty and graduate unit decisions as well as the composition and sources of funding.
 Faculties and graduate unit decisions take many things into account, including student recruitment, faculty research foci, program enrolment and resources, and time to degree completion.
 The amount of your funding package, the number of years you will receive it, and how the funding is composed will depend on your specific program.